ankane/ahoy/README.md

 ### PostgreSQL

-For Rails 4 and PostgreSQL 9.4 or greater, use:
+For Rails 4.2 and PostgreSQL 9.4 or greater, use:

 ```sh
 rails generate ahoy:stores:active_record -d postgresql-jsonb
 rake db:migrate
 ```

-For Rails 4 and PostgreSQL 9.2 and 9.3, use:
+For Rails 4.0/4.1 and PostgreSQL 9.2/9.3, use:

 ```sh
 rails generate ahoy:stores:active_record -d postgresql